Irakal: Plot

 Baby observes Annie's affair with Unnunni and decides to murder him.
-He manages to strangle Ununni to death at the tools shed where Unnunni and Annie meets up.
+He manages to strangle Ununni to death at the tools shed where Unnunni and Annie meet up.
 Baby hangs the body to stage a suicide.
-On discovering the body, the family dispose the body to avoid any Police investigation on the unnatural death.
+Upon discovering the body, the family disposes of the body to avoid any police investigation into the unnatural death.

-Baby has violent dreams, constantly plays with his father's rifle, and imagines murdering Annie, multiple times, using his electric wire and the gun.
+Baby has violent dreams, constantly plays with his father's rifle, and imagines murdering Annie, multiple times, using his electric wire and gun.
 He likes Nirmala, a village girl from a poor family.
-Nirmala, a young teenager, keeps him interested, and even makes love to him under the shade of coffee shrubs in broad daylight.
+Nirmala, a young teenager, keeps him interested and even makes love to him under the shade of coffee shrubs in broad daylight.
 She loves Baby but is well aware of the caste and class divide between them.
-Nirmala gets engaged to a local shop-owner, Balan.
+Nirmala gets engaged to a local shop owner, Balan.
 She ends the relationship with Baby.
 Baby murders Balan by strangling him with his preferred weapon, the electric wire.
 The murder goes unsolved as Baby removes money from the shop making it look like a robbery gone bad.

-Nirmala believes that Baby is behind Balan's death, and confronts him when they meet at the river.
+Nirmala believes that Baby is behind Balan's death and confronts him when they meet at the river.
 Baby tries to kill her as well, but Nirmala escapes without knowing his intention.
 Nirmala's mother fixes her wedding to Raghavan, a rubber tapper and Baby's friend.
 Baby tries to strangle Raghavan too, but fails in his attempt.
 Raghavan sees Baby's face when the mask he was wearing comes out and reports it to the police.
 The cops start searching for Baby, who goes into hiding.
 While his family tries to find him, he suddenly appears with a revolver.
-He shoots at Koshy who confronts him and shoots at his father too when he shouts at him to stop.
+He shoots at Koshy, who confronts him, and his father when he shouts at him to stop.
 Mathukutty escapes the shot, but Koshy is hit though not fatally.
 While the scuffle is going on, Baby is shot dead by Mathukkutty, using his rifle.
-His family in pursuit of making money did not realise the animal and danger he is becoming through avoidance to the society and to them.
+His family, in pursuit of making money, did not realise the animal and danger he was becoming through avoidance of society and them.

 Cast

 Analysis

 The film is an in-depth exploration of the psychology of violence.
-The film's theme in undertones depicted political conditions of the country during that time including The Emergency.
-Indira Gandhi and her son Sanjay Gandhi is symbolically presented by Thilakan and Ganesh respectively in the film, though George didn't say it directly.
+Its theme in undertones depicted the political conditions of the country during that time including The Emergency.
+Indira Gandhi and her son Sanjay Gandhi are symbolically presented by Thilakan and Ganesh respectively in the film, though George didn't say it directly.
 Film critic K. B. Venu noted similarity between the film's story and the Koodathayi Cyanide Murders case.
-Some consider Irakal as the first dark movie in Malayalam and is regarded as one of the best works of George.
+Some consider Irakal as one of the best works of George.
 Certain critics cite the 2021 film Joji could have taken inspiration from this film with regards to theme.